emqx/emqx-docs/en_US/getting-started/dashboard.md

 ## Introduction

-EMQ X Broker provides Dashboard to facilitate users to manage equipment and monitor related indicators.
+EMQX Broker provides Dashboard to facilitate users to manage equipment and monitor related indicators.
 Through Dashboard, you can view the basic information of the server, load and statistical data, you can view the connection status of a client and even disconnect it, and you can also dynamically load and unload specified plug-ins.
-In addition, EMQ X Dashboard also provides a visual operation interface of the rule engine, and also integrates a simple MQTT client tool for user testing.
+In addition, EMQX Dashboard also provides a visual operation interface of the rule engine, and also integrates a simple MQTT client tool for user testing.

 ## Start Dashboard

-The EMQ X Dashboard function is implemented by the [emqx-dashboard](https://github.com/emqx/emqx-dashboard) plugin, which is enabled by default, and it will be automatically loaded when the EMQ X Broker starts.
+The EMQX Dashboard function is implemented by the [emqx-dashboard](https://github.com/emqx/emqx-dashboard) plugin, which is enabled by default, and it will be automatically loaded when the EMQX Broker starts.
 If you wish to disable the Dashboard function, you can modify `{emqx_dashboard, true}` in  `data/loaded_plugins` to `{emqx_dashboard, false} `.

 ```bash
 {emqx_dashboard, true}.